prajwalccc13/Pragmatic-Web-Framework/README.md

 # Pragmatic

 Pragmatic Web Framework is a minimal web framework for basic needs.
-This framework is made while learning the python.
+This framework is made while learning python.